jamescammarano/BearometricRadio/README.md

 # StepZen GraphQL:

-StepZen API to run a query to the Last.fm endpoint for `tag.getTopArtist` and to OpenWeatherApp.
+StepZen API to run a query to the Last.fm endpoints for `tag.getTopArtist` and `tag.getTopalbum` as well as to OpenWeatherApp.

 ## How to install and start